microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 ### Challenge Success
 + Successfully load FHIR data into Azure Databricks
-+ Sucessfully convert the data to tabular format
++ Successfully convert the data to tabular format
 + Successfully perform statistical analyses on the data

-## 2. Data Visualization and BI
+## BONUS - Data Visualization and BI
+If you are up for an added challenge in data visualization, continue on here.

 Given the dataset exported in Challenge-05, what geographic areas have the lowest Flu vaccination rates?
 ### Learning Objectives
 By the end of the section you will be able to